Financial Aid and Scholarships

 Don’t Rule Out Colleges with Higher Price Tags

-Suppose that your EFC is $5,000 a year.
+Suppose that your Student Aid Index is $5,000 a year.
 At a college that costs $15,000 annually, you could be eligible for up to $10,000 in financial aid.
 This could be a scholarship, grant, or a loan.
 At a college that costs $25,000 annually, you could be eligible for up to $20,000 in aid.
 In other words, your family would be expected to contribute the same amount at both colleges.
 Please note that not all colleges will meet your “need” and you could be expected to take out loans.
 Look at the net price calculators for each college which is found on the college website.
 This will help you estimate affordability.
 Spend some time researching this feature – it will make all the difference in selecting the most affordable colleges!

 FAFSA Forecaster